-By Hypothesis \ref{ipotesicostoconcretobis} and the second part of Theorem \ref{esistenzaHJB} we get that the mild solution $v$ of the HJB equation (\ref{HJBformale1}) is differentiable, with bounded derivative.
-Moreover, since, again by the second part of Theorem \ref{esistenzaHJB}, $v$ admits the second order derivative $\nabla^B\nabla v$, and $\nabla^B\nabla v=\nabla\nabla^B v$, we deduce that $t^{1/2}\nabla^B v(t,\cdot)$ is Lipschitz continuous, uniformly with respect to $t$.
+By Hypothesis \ref{ipotesicostoconcretobis} and the second part of Theorem \ref{esistenzaHJB} we get that, when $\sigma$ is invertible, the mild solution $v$ of the HJB equation (\ref{HJBformale1}) is differentiable, with bounded derivative.
+Moreover, since, again by the second part of Theorem \ref{esistenzaHJB}, $v$ admits the second order derivative $\nabla^2 v$, we deduce that $t^{1/2}\nabla^B v(t,\cdot)$ is Lipschitz continuous, uniformly with respect to $t$.
+Such Lipschitz property can be proved also when $\bar\phi$ is Lipschitz continuous by taking $\nabla^B$ of both sides of (\ref{solmildHJB}) and applying Gronwall inequality.
 Using this Lipschitz property we can solve (\ref{clemild}) by a fixed point argument.
 Since the argument to do this is straightforward we only show how to estimate the difficult term in \myref{clemild}.
 We have

 where $C$ is a constant that can change its values from line to line.